Data-Rescue-Ukraine/workflow/docs/index.md

-# DataRescue Workflow
+# DataRescue Ukraine Workflow

-# Note that this workflow is being retired and will no longer be supported as of May 21 2017

-This document describes DataRescue activities at both in-person events and remotely, as developed by the [DataRefuge project](http://www.ppehlab.org/) and [EDGI](https://envirodatagov.org/).
-It explains the process that a URL/dataset goes through from the time it has been identified, either by a [Seeder](seeding.md) as difficult to preserve, or  "uncrawlable," until it is made available as a record in the [datarefuge.org](http://www.datarefuge.org) data catalog.
+This document describes DataRescue efforts to preserve at-risk digital cultural heritage materials in Ukraine.
+This work builds on the 2016 [DataRefuge project](http://www.ppehlab.org/).
+It explains the process that a URL/dataset goes through from the time it has been identified, either by a [Seeder](seeding.md) as difficult to preserve, or  "uncrawlable," until it is made available as a record in the datarefuge data catalog.
 The process involves several stages and is designed to maximize smooth hand-offs.
 At each step the data is with someone with distinct expertise and the data is always being tracked for security.

 **********************